Vortex to Rotons Transition in Dipolar Bose-Einstein Condensates

-This is to prevent the resonant transfer of energy from the solitary wave to a Bogoliubov excitation.
+This is to prevent the resonant transfer of energy from the solitary wave to any delocalised Bogoliubov excitation of wave vector $ \mathbf{k} $.
 By using this criterion, it is straightforward to identify the range of speed values that the solitary wave is allowed, as shown in Fig.~\ref{fig:1}~(c).
 Note that Eq.~\eqref{Eq:Landau} is equivalent to Landau's criterion for the breakdown of superfluidity, demonstrating that the along the $ x $-direction superfluid excitations cannot move faster than the phonon speed, while along the $ y $-direction the limiting speed is given by the roton speed $ c_{\rm rot}={\rm min }\left(\omega_{\rm Bog}(0, k_y)/k_y \right) $ \cite{PhysRevLett.121.030401}.

 {\it Numerical methods.} The solitary wave solution is computed numerically by recasting the Gross-Pitaevskii equation (\ref{eq:GP2D}) in the reference frame moving with velocity $ {\bf v} $ and seeking for a time-independent solution having the same chemical potential (\ref{eq:mu}) of the homogeneous solution (\ref{eq:homoSol}), see the SM for more details.
 The system is spatially discretized on a regular lattice with $ 512^2 $ collocation points over a box with size $L_x/\xi = L_y/\xi=80\pi$.
 Periodic boundary conditions are considered in order to compute differential operators making use of Fourier spectral decomposition.
 The time-independent solution is found via a Newton-Raphson method, and the JR branch is followed by slowly varying the solitary wave speed.
 We also perform time evolutions of the time-dependent Gross-Pitaevskii equation (\ref{eq:GP2D}) to analyse qualitatively the stability of the solitary wave; the time operator is resolved using a standard RK4 method.
 A thorough linear stability analysis is performed by looking at the spectral eigenvalues of the Bogoliubov-de Gennes (linearised) perturbations.